Texas and Deep South brace for dangerous outbreak of storms Monday and Tuesday

 Destructive storms probable in Deep South on Tuesday

-A level 4 out of 5 risk of severe weather is up for Tuesday.
+A Level 4 out of 5 risk of severe weather is up for Tuesday.
 In the red zone are Baton Rouge and Jackson, Hattiesburg, Pearl and Clinton, Miss.
-New Orleans and Lake Charles, La., are in the level 3 enhanced risk.
+New Orleans and Lake Charles, La., are in the Level 3 enhanced risk.

 A cluster of thunderstorms will be exiting Texas and passing over the Sabine River bordering Louisiana around daybreak.
 The storms may have congealed into a QLCS, or “quasi-linear convective system,” by that point.
 That’s a squall line with embedded circulations.
 Damaging straight-line winds and a few quick-hitting tornadoes are likely.